Gunjan-Rajput/Router-Sample/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Router-Sample

 In this project you will see and can learn that how React Routing works, how can call a component with different routes.